DataDog/integrations-core/nagios/README.md

 Send events from your Nagios-monitored infrastructure to Datadog for richer alerting and to help correlate Nagios events with metrics from your Datadog-monitored infrastructure.

-This check watches your Nagios server's logs and sends events to Datadog for:
+This check watches your Nagios server's logs and sends events to Datadog for the following:

 - Service flaps
 - Host state changes